MASSACHUSETTS INSTITUTE OF TECHNOLOGY

 In the fall, the Seminar meets for six hours per week — the equivalent of two regular classes.
 It begins with in-depth training in daily journalism.
 Once that foundation has been established, students learn the tools of investigative reporting, data journalism, podcasting, and archival research.

-The spring Seminar, which meets for three hours each week, includes modules on essay writing, explanatory journalism, book reviews, and the conclusion of long-form investigative projects that were launched in the fall.
-Students in past years have sold projects they completed in the Advanced Science Writing Seminar to publications including Popular Science, The Atlantic, NOVA Next, Mental Floss, Hakai MagazineAstronomy Magazine, YES!
-Magazine, and MIT Technology Review.
+The spring Seminar, which meets for three hours each week, includes modules on essay writing, explanatory journalism, and the conclusion of long-form investigative projects that were launched in the fall.
+Students in years past have sold projects they completed in the Advanced Science Writing Seminar to publications including Ars Technica, Astronomy Magazine, The Atlantic, Atlas Obscura, Environmental Health News, The GBH Center for Investigative News, Hakai Magazine, Mental Floss, The Mississippi Free Press, MIT Technology Review, NOVAPopular Science, Science Friday, Sky & Telescope, Verite News, and Wired Magazine.

 Graduate Thesis Seminar

-The thesis forms a second cornerstone of the MIT Graduate Program in Science Writing, and provides students with the opportunity to dive deep into a scientific area of interest.
+The thesis forms a second cornerstone of the MIT Graduate Program in Science Writing and provides students with the opportunity to dive deep into a scientific area of interest.
 The thesis is a long-form narrative science writing piece of at least 6,000 words written for a general audience.
-The thesis can be journalistic, data-driven, investigative, historical, even personal so long as it meaningfully bears on science, technology, engineering, or medicine.
+The thesis can be journalistic, data-driven, investigative, historical, or even personal so long as it meaningfully bears on science, technology, engineering, or medicine.
 Students may complete a documentary or multimedia thesis project as long as the written length and original reporting requirements are met.

 The Graduate Thesis Seminar is a required two-semester class focused on developing feature writing skills and helping students craft their theses.
 Students meet one-on-one with faculty advisors and professional writers who serve as editors and mentors.
 Small travel grants are available to students conducting field reporting.